CathalShandon/my-first-project/README.md

 Home page | When I click on "Home", the browser redirects me to the Home page.
 When I hoever over the "Home" it underlines it.| PASS
 Gallery page | on click "Gallery", the browser redirects me to the Gallery page.
 The hoever effect underline appears when mouse is on "Gallery". | PASS
 Feedback page| on click to "feedback page", the browser redirects me to the feedback page.
 The hoever effect underline appears when mouse is on "feedback page". | PASS
-Responsive| All pages and elements were responsive (mobile and website) using differnt breakpoints.| PASS Text|Checked if all fonts and colors used are consistent or not|PASS
+Responsive| All pages and elements were responsive (mobile and website) using different breakpoints.| PASS Text|Checked if all fonts and colors used are consistent or not|PASS